-12 Self Storage Marketing Ideas
+21 Self Storage Marketing Ideas

-2. Optimize Your Website
+1. Optimize Your Website

+You have a website, right?
+Most of us have moved beyond Yellow Pages listings to bring in customers!
+But, is it optimized?
 SEO, or search engine optimization, is all about helping people find your website and helping Google rank it.
 SEO involves identifying keywords that your target audience is searching for through websites such as Ahrefs.
 Then, you need to use them throughout your website (just don’t engage in unnatural keyword stuffing).
 Tactics include creating headers and subheaders, meta descriptions, optimized images, linking, and more.
 Learn more about SEO.

-3. Market Your Website
+2. Market Your Website

-SEO can help people find your website organically, but if you have the budget, it’s also a good idea to pay for some inbound traffic using pay-per-click (PPC) ads.
+SEO can help people find your website naturally, but if you have the budget, it’s also a good idea to pay for some inbound traffic using pay-per-click (PPC) ads.
 After all, more website traffic equals more units rented!
 So how’s it work?
 Well, in a nutshell, Google lets you cheat your way to the top of the rankings using its AdWords program.
 Every time someone clicks on your ad, you pay a fee.
 You can also create PPC ads on Facebook, which is a bit more cost-effective; it allows you to market to a specific audience based on details such as location, age, gender, interests, etc. Learn more about PPC.

-4. Get Online Reviews
+3. Get Online Reviews

 Today, 90% of consumers read online customer reviews before visiting a business, and 88% trust them as much as personal recommendations.
-So, it’s important to gather positive reviews to convince people that you offer the best self-storage services.
+So, it’s important to gather positive reviews to convince people that you offer the best self storage services.
 Online reviews can show up on your website, or third-party sites such as Google, Facebook, Yelp, and others.
 Of course, to get positive reviews, you need to offer a great customer experience; every time you delight a customer, you help your marketing.
-You could incentivize for reviews or simply just ask people to give you one in an email follow-up.
+You could incentivize for reviews or simply ask people to give you one in an email follow-up.
 Most people won’t mind taking a minute to leave one if they’re happy with your service.

 4. Send Postcards

 Now that we’ve covered some online self storage marketing techniques, let’s get back to the physical world.
 Postcard mailers are a great way to let people know about your business.
 You could blanket neighborhoods and businesses near your facility, or focus on those new to the area that may have downsized and don’t have enough space for all their belongings.